-LD Kayak Program
+LD Canoe Program

-Groups travel in a mix of single and double kayaks, and participants learn on-the-water navigation and leadership skills.
-Each day, campers can expect to paddle approximately 4-6 hours, with some longer days of up to 10 hours.
+Campers and staff travel together in groups both on the water and while portaging across land.
+Participants will learn on-the-water navigation and leadership skills.
+Each day, campers can expect to paddle approximately 3- 4hours, with some days also consisting of up to 3km portaging distance.
 Campers work together, and take turns leading aspects of the trip, including water travel, set up and functioning of the campsite.